Technologx/Butler/README.md

 # Butler
 Here to serve you an easier way of coding.

-To apply, add the following to you Gradle:
+To apply, add the following to your root build.gradle:

 ```gradle
 allprojects {